orvalho/JavaScriptExercises/README.md

 - [x] 15.
 Get the difference between a given number
 - [x] 16.
 Compute the sum of the two given integers
 - [x] 17.
 Compute the absolute difference
+- [x] 18.
+Check two given numbers and return true if one of the number is 50 or if their sum is 50